silverhold/switch/README.md

 You can also use the less file available at `less/style.less`.
 With this file you can overide easily customize the Less variables listed below in order to define colors, sizes and more.

 ## Bower Usage
+Install and manage Toggle Switch using Bower.
+`$ bower install bootstrap`

 ## The Markup
 In order to enjoy the css designed, you just need an `input type=checkbox` with the class `.toggleSwitch` and just after as direct sibling a `label` element.
 Don't forget to link the label to you checkbox name or id.